Eurocopter EC145: Design

 high-end Mercedes-Benz Style VIP variant developed in association with the Mercedes-Benz Advanced Design Division.
 The Mercedes-Benz Style features several seating configurations for between four and eight passengers with the option of up to three multipurpose cabinets via switchable rail-mountings, three trim and upholstery levels with wooden panelling, advanced in-flight entertainment system and adjustable ambient lighting.
 The seats can be removed to create space for luggage with anchoring options on the floor and walls.
 The Mercedes-Benz Style also features external changes including a reshaped forward section and modified landing skids.
 In 2017, Airbus Helicopters launched the Airbus Corporate Helicopters (ACH) brand for corporate variants with two product lines for the H145 assigned the marketing name ACH145: the ACH145 Line, formerly the Stylence, and the ACH145 Editions product line, which retained the Mercedes-Benz Style name.
-The EC145e, a utility variant, has a deliberately standardised interior for the purpose of minimising overall weight.